 Following the marriage laws in Iceland is an easy process for foreigners.
 Each member of the wedding party must be at least 18 years of age and provide a short list of documents (see below) to the Reykjavik district commissioner two weeks prior to the wedding ceremony.
 After the ceremony, an official wedding certificate from the national registry can be obtained.

 When planning your wedding in Iceland, be sure to study the international regulations for exchanging vows in a foreign land.
-The bridge and groom must be at least 18 years of age and provide a short list of documents (see below) to the Reykjavik district commissioner two weeks prior to the wedding ceremony.
+The spouses-to-be must be at least 18 years of age and provide a short list of documents (see below) to the Reykjavik district commissioner two weeks prior to the wedding ceremony.
 After the ceremony, an official wedding certificate from the national registry can be obtained.

 - Marriage notification

 - A divorce decree (if either party is divorced)

 - Proof of legal stay in Iceland – residence permit, visa or confirmation of arrival date (passport stamp or flight ticket)

 - If bride/groom is a widower, a document detailing that the estate of the deceased has been divided/finalized